zircleUI/zircleUI/README.md

 ```

 ### - Single File Components and vue-cli
 As Vue documentation explains, with the previous setup you can work very well for small to medium-sized projects.
-However, in more complex projects it is better tp use [Single File Components (SFC)](https://vuejs.org/v2/guide/single-file-components.html).
+However, in more complex projects it is better to use [Single File Components (SFC)](https://vuejs.org/v2/guide/single-file-components.html).

 Vue-cli is a powerful tool to develop complex projects.
-So, after you have installed and run vue-cli as it is described in the [official Vue cli docs](https://cli.vuejs.org/guide/installation.html), you can install **zircle-ui** with [NPM or Yarn](#package-managers-npm-or-yarn) and add the following code to your vue-cli project:
+So, after you have installed and run vue-cli as it is described in the [official Vue cli docs](https://cli.vuejs.org/guide/installation.html), you can install **zircle-ui** with [NPM or Yarn](#--npm-or-yarn) and add the following code to your vue-cli project:

 In the `main.js` file add this code:
 ```js{3-5}